 Pet owners should clean their pets’ teeth at least once per day with a toothbrush and pet-friendly toothbrush.
 In addition, dogs and cats should have their teeth cleaned professionally at least annually (but sometimes as often as every 3-6 months, depending on your pet).
 It’s important to start this early in life, to prevent avoidable dental problems from cropping up.
 Your vet can guide you on when to start these treatments, as well as how often you need to do them.

 Vaccinations are what most people think of when routine pet care is mentioned.
-They’re essential for puppies, kitten, dogs and cats (which is why we’ve included cover for vaccinations in our Wellness Benefits package).
+They’re essential for puppies, kitten, dogs and cats.
 Even horses need annual vaccines.

 There are many conditions pets and farm animals need to be protected against.
-For example, kennel cough in New Zealand is a big one for dogs and cat fluis a big one for cats.
+For example, kennel cough in New Zealand is a big one for dogs and Feline Immunodeficiency Virus (FIV) is a big one for cats.

 When puppies and kittens are born they usually get some protection from infections via drinking milk from their mothers.
 As they get older though, they need vaccinations to help them along.

 Puppies and kittens will need more regular trips to the vet when they’re young to make sure they’re fully vaccinated.
 The schedule is normally two to three vaccines given at three to four week intervals initially.

 As they grow, you still need to keep up their regular vaccination schedule.
 They’ll need a booster a year after initial vaccination.
 From there onwards, your vet can help you plan your dog vaccination schedule and cat vaccination schedule.